wp-plugins/juna-it-poll/readme.txt

 == WordPress Slider step by step guide ==

-### To add a poll in your website you just need to install poll plugin and its done - WordPress Juna IT Poll
+### To add a poll in your website you just need to install poll plugin and its done - WordPress Juna IT Poll.

-### Hello.Let`s try to create polling versions together.
-This poll plugin has 4 version, which correspond to your inquiry theme - WordPress Juna IT Poll
+### Hello.
+Let`s try to create polling versions together.
+This poll plugin has 4 version, which correspond to your inquiry theme - WordPress Juna IT Poll.

 ### Above you will see that there are images corresponding to each polling.
-Clicking om images you will choose your polling version - WordPress Juna IT Poll
+Clicking om images you will choose your polling version - WordPress Juna IT Poll.

 Let`s start with the first poll version.